-Office of Insular Affairs.
-OIA provides financial assistance to four insular areas - American Samoa, the Commonwealth of the Northern Mariana Islands (CNMI), Guam, and the U.S. Virgin Islands (USVI) - as well as three freely
+Office of Insular Affairs 60

+OIA provides financial assistance to four insular areas-American Samoa, the Commonwealth of the Northern Mariana Islands (CNMI), Guam, and the U.S. Virgin Islands (USVI)-as well as three freely associated states in the Western Pacific-the Federated States of Micronesia (FSM), the Republic of the Marshall Islands (RMI), and the Republic of Palau.
+OIA staff manage

-&lt;sup>42 For further information on the BIA acknowledgment process, see CRS Report RS21109, The Bureau of Indian Affairs' Process for Recognizing Groups as Indian Tribes, by M. Maureen Murphy.
+&lt;sup>57 For further information on the BIA acknowledgment process, see CRS Report RS21109, The Bureau of Indian Affairs's Process for Recognizing Groups as Indian Tribes, by M. Maureen Murphy.

-&lt;sup>43 See U.S. General Accounting Office, Indian Issues: Improvements Needed in Tribal Recognition Process (GAO-02-49, November 2001), and U.S. Government Accountability Office, Indian Issues: Timeliness of the Tribal Recognition Process Has Improved, But It Will Take Years to Clear the Existing Backlog of Petitions (GAO-05-347T, February 2005).
+&lt;sup>58 See U.S. General Accounting Office, Indian Issues: Improvements Needed in Tribal Recognition Process (GAO-02-49, November 2001), and U.S. Government Accountability Office, Indian Issues: Timeliness of the Tribal Recognition Process Has Improved, But It Will Take Years to Clear the Existing Backlog of Petitions (GAO-05-347T, February 2005).

-&lt;sup>44 This section addresses selected activities/offices that fall under Departmental Offices or Department-Wide Programs.
-Total funding for these entities is identified in Table 25 at the end of this report.
+&lt;sup>59 This section addresses selected activities/offices that fall under Departmental Offices or Department-Wide Programs.
+Total funding for these entities is identified in Table 26 at the end of this report.

-&lt;sup>45 For more information on OIA funding, contact R. Sam Garrett at 7-6443.
+&lt;sup>60 For more information on OIA funding, contact R. Sam Garrett at 7-6443.